 You can maximize the benefit of reaching new customers when you add forex IBs in other countries or who speak other languages.
 As ESMA regulations tighten, you may wish to expand the number of traders you have from other locales.
 Having IBs around the globe can diversify your client base and make new regulations less of a threat to your business.

 Clients who sign on with an IB are more likely to be active traders than those who simply decide to invest after reading a few online articles and seeing your ads.
-The IB can weed out potential clients who aren’t really interested in forex or leveraged products and would likely leave your firm after making only a small initial deposit.
+IBs can weed out potential clients who aren’t really interested in forex or leveraged products and would likely leave your firm after making only a small initial deposit.

 How to run a successful IB program

-When clients do sign up with an IB, they may be more likely to be loyal to the IB than they are to your firm.
+When clients sign up with an IB, they may be more likely to be loyal to the IB than they are to your firm.
 This means that if the IB decides to partner with one of your competitors, clients may follow them.
 The key to retaining introducing brokers, and the clients they’ve brought to your firm, is to offer IBs the best tools to succeed and fairly compensate them for their work.